A-PSRO: A Unified Strategy Learning Method with Advantage Function for Normal-form Games: Advantage Policy Space Response Oracle

-The most crucial aspect of the PSRO algorithm is the addition of new strategies to the population.
-The subspace corresponding to the meta-game needs to be reduced, enabling the Nash equilibrium to be solved through fictitious play within a finite time.
-In classic PSRO algorithms, the new strategies are derived through reinforcement learning with the opponent strategy fixed as the meta-Nash strategy:
+As detailed in Section \ref{Symmetric Zero-Sum Games with Transitive Dimension and Cyclic Dimension}, the main challenge in solving the Nash equilibrium in zero-sum games is the existence of transitive and cyclic dimensions, making it difficult for the algorithm to generate new strategies proximate to the Nash equilibrium.
+In classic PSRO algorithms, new strategies are typically derived through reinforcement learning, with the opponent strategy fixed as the meta-Nash strategy:

-However, previous research has shown that PSRO cannot effectively approach the NE in many zero-sum games such as AlphaStar.
-This is because these games possess a strong cyclic structure, which hinders methods based on the best response to generate new strategies in the transitive dimension.

-Diversity strategy algorithms offer an improvement over the classic PSRO.
-Their primary objective is to enhance the diversity of the population during the generation of new strategies.
+Diversity strategy algorithms offer an improvement over the classic PSRO, with the objective to enhance the diversity of the population during the generation of new strategies.
+For example, DPP-PSRO \cite{10} includes EC (expected cardinality) as a regularizer to the maximization of the learning player’s own payoff.
 By doing so, these algorithms increase the probability of discovering novel strategies in the transitive dimension.
-There are various approaches to defining population diversity, such as expected cardinality and effective diversity.
-Taking expected cardinality as an example, which is defined as followes:

-Diversity strategy algorithms aim to maximize the diversity of the population when generating new strategies:

-However, the new strategies generated by the diversity algorithm are not guaranteed to be closer to the Nash equilibrium in the transitive dimension.
+However, it is important to note that the new strategies generated by diversity algorithms cannot deterministically reduce exploitability.

-In this paper, we improve the diversity algorithm by combining it with the advantage function:

-where $\lambda_1$ is a parameter.
-Since the strategies that approximate the Nash equilibrium possess a higher advantage, this improvement could help avoid weak strategies during population expansion.